 But we don’t stop there.
 Oh no, we don't stop there.

 You are going to have to fight to get your chip in there to scoop up this hummus dip.
-It’s going to be a crowd pleaser and people might start throwing elbows to get more of it!
+It's going to be a crowd pleaser and people might start throwing elbows to get more of it!

 And crowd pleasing apps are just what we need this time of year.
-It’s a great easy appetizer for Memorial Day, summer BBQs, pool parties – or just as a weekday lunch.
-Cause I can’t stop eating it 🙂
+This southwestern hummus dip is great for Memorial Day, summer BBQs, pool parties - or just as a weekday lunch.

-And if you happen to find yourself with some leftover hummus and toppings, which I highly doubt, and some leftover grilled chicken or burgers, well, the hummus itself can now become the topping.
-So freakin’ good.
-It’s also delicious in a wrap… and just on a spoon… #addicted
+But if you happen to find yourself with some leftover hummus and toppings after the party, which I highly doubt, and have some grilled chicken or burgers, well, the hummus itself can now become the topping.

-And please, add this to your weekend party plans 💃
+Whatever you do, please, add this to your weekend party plans. 💃

 - 1 (14.5 oz) can chickpeas, slightly drained, or homemade slow cooker chickpeas with some reserved liquid (see notes)